 I think that coffee is best enjoyed black.
 If you disagree with me, that’s fine.

 The point of the matter is, if you have always taken your coffee with lots of cream and lots of sugar since you were seventeen, it might be time to explore your coffee tastes again.
-If it turns out that you still like your coffee how you like it, I will still drink coffee with you (in fact I have a coffee additives post in the works).
+If it turns out that you still like your coffee how you like it, I will still drink coffee with you (judgement free).

 (Originally Published March 1, 2016- Updated September 12, 2020)